colt3k/nglog/README.md

         - direct to file, skip StdOut/StdErr

 ## Influencers
-originally influenced by logrus and other great loggers
+originally influenced by logrus, log4j and other great loggers